 - Hotels, motels, and RV parks can operate at 100% capacity

-- Food establishments that are NM Safe Certified operate at 75% of max capacity indoor dining, 75% of max capacity for outdoor dining
+- Food establishments can operate at 100% of max capacity indoor/outdoor dining

-- Large entertainment venues operate at 25% indoor capacity and 50% outdoor space
+- All entertainment venues can operate at 100% indoor/outdoor space

 - Close-contact businesses operate at 100% of max capacity